-Mr. Campbell represents individuals, business entities, local governments and insurers in the areas of commercial defense, premises liability, business disputes, insurance coverage, construction, and healthcare litigation.
+Mr. Campbell represents individuals, business entities and local governments in the areas of commercial litigation, business disputes, premises liability, business disputes, transportation/trucking, engineering, healthcare litigation and construction.

-Mr. Campbell also represents nursing and other healthcare industry facilities with billing disputes, guardianships, defense of administration actions, involuntary discharges, and estate litigation.
+Mr. Campbell also represents nursing and other healthcare industry facilities with billing disputes, guardianships, defense of administrator actions, involuntary discharges, and estate litigation.

 - University of Baltimore School of Law, J.D., cum laude, 1998